network-international/ngenius-woocommerce-plugin/ngenius/readme.txt

 We provide a secure checkout experience for your shoppers, knowing that intelligent fraud protection engines monitor your transactions around the clock.

 == Changelog ==
+= 1.1.0 - 2024-09-30 =
+ * Tested on WooCommerce 9.3.3, and WordPress 6.6.2.
+ * Added cron debugging/testing tool.
+ * Improved process flow for abandoned orders.
+ * Bugs fixes and improvements.

 = 1.0.5 - 2024-05-07 =
  * Tested on WooCommerce 8.8.3, and WordPress 6.5.2.
  * Add VISA additional mandatory fields to the Order API Request Body.